Skip to main content

 • Maintenance: 2,000 to 5,000 IU daily.

-• Deficiency correction: 5,000 to 10,000 IU daily for 4 to 8 weeks under physician supervision.
+• Deficiency correction: 5,000 to 10,000 IU daily for 4 to 8 weeks under physician supervision when 25-OH vitamin D is under 30 ng/mL.

-• Target blood level: 50 to 70 ng/mL on a 25-OH Vitamin D test.
+• Target blood level: 50 to 70 ng/mL on a 25-OH vitamin D test.

-Vitamin K2 dosing
+Vitamin K2 dosing:

 • Standard dose: 100 to 200 mcg of MK-7 daily.